Ala Modalaindi: Plot

 The film begins with an accident.
-Gautham is abducted by John Abraham.
-On the way, Gautham is forced to narrate his tale as he talks of stopping a marriage and John too talks of preventing a wedding.
+Gautam is abducted by John Abraham.
+On the way, Gautam is forced to narrate his tale as he talks of stopping a marriage and John too talks of preventing a wedding.
 Hence, the flashback.
-Gautham is ready to propose to Simran with a bunch of roses, but destiny has other plans.
-Elsewhere, Nithya is playing cricket and hits Gautham with her shot.
+Gautam is ready to propose to Simran with a bunch of roses, but destiny has other plans.
+Elsewhere, Nithya is playing cricket and hits Gautam with her shot.
 He is then taken to the hospital in the stretcher.
-Simran falls in love with Dr. Anand, who was treating Gautham and they get married eventually.
-Gautham is invited and leaves for the wedding, but cannot face Simran.
+Simran falls in love with Dr. Anand, who was treating Gautam and they get married eventually.
+Gautam is invited and leaves for the wedding, but cannot face Simran.
 When he walks out, he gets drunk and meets a drunk Nithya who actually was in love with Anand.
-They go around freaking during the night and part ways the next day.
+They dance and sing throughout the night before parting ways the next day.

 As destiny has it, they happen to meet in a pub after a few days.
-Gautham accompanies her everywhere.
+Gautam accompanies her everywhere for her daily endeavors.
 He realises he's in love with her, but before he could tell her, he finds out that she is already engaged.
-Gautham steps back and stays secluded.
-Nithya and her fiancé end their engagement over an argument about Gautham.
-Unaware of this and having moved on, Gautham starts dating a veterinary doctor Kavya, but they break up after an altercation.
-Nithya realizes that she loves Gautam and goes to his house after his mother dies, to propose to him, but is shocked to see Kavya in his house.
+Gautam steps back and stays secluded.
+Nithya and her fiancé end their engagement over an argument about Gautam.
+Unaware of this and having moved on, Gautam starts dating a veterinary doctor Kavya, but they break up after an altercation.
+Gautham's mother suddenly passes away after a brain hemorrhage and Kavya visits to express condolences.
+Nithya realizes that she loves Gautam and goes to his house to pay condolences and to propose to him, but is shocked to see Kavya in his house.
 Thinking that they both are married, she leaves to Bangalore and accepts the marriage proposal her parents set for her.
-After realizing Nithya misunderstood him, Gautham and his friends leave for Bangalore to stop the marriage.
+After realizing Nithya misunderstood him, Gautam and his friends leave for Bangalore to stop the marriage.

 On the way to Bangalore, their car stops and Gautam asks for a lift and they accept and that is where he was kidnapped.
 After a big fight between Gautam and John Abraham, it is revealed that John Abraham was looking for the one who gave Gautam a lift, not Gautam.
 He helps Gautam to reach the wedding.
 Gautam's friends, who reach the wedding hall, reveal the truth to Nithya.
-In order to meet Gautham, Nithya escapes from the wedding and ends up asking John Abraham for a lift, who accepts looking at the jewellery she is wearing.
-After listening to her, John realizes that she is Nithya that Gautham came for.
+In order to meet Gautam, Nithya escapes from the wedding and ends up asking John Abraham for a lift, who accepts looking at the jewellery she is wearing.
+After listening to her, John realizes that she is the Nithya that Gautam came for.
 He drives back the car to the wedding hall and Nithya take the gun and kidnaps Gautam.
-Then after a comical scuffle, Nithya reunites with Gautham.
+Then after a comical scuffle, Nithya reunites with Gautam.